 Presently, the U.S. Supreme Court is considering a case regarding mandatory tip-pooling between front of the house and back of the house employees.
 The pending case considers these systems in light of the federal Fair Labor Standards Act, addressing an issue which has yielded mixed results throughout the country.

-As the law currently stands in California, an employer can implement a mandatory tip-pooling system which requires front of the house employees to share their gratuities with back of the house employees.
+As the law currently stands in California, an employers cannot implement a mandatory tip-pooling system which requires front of the house employees to share their gratuities with back of the house employees.
 In 2016, the Ninth Circuit Court of Appeals upheld a previous ruling which disallowed mandatory tip-pooling with back of the house employees.
 This ruling follows the concept that customers’ tips reflect the service of front of the house employees.
-The 2016 Oregon Restaurant and Lodging Association v. the Department of Labor and Cesarz v.
-Wynn Las Vegas cases left room for an exception to this general rule, however.
-This exception allows for tip-pooling to be implemented so long as tips are not credited against the minimum wage.
-Since Section 351 does not allow tips to be credited against the minimum wage, the Ninth Circuit decision does not practically impact business practices in California.

-Though a surprising decision from the U.S. Supreme Court may alter the state of the law, California law presently allows employers to implement tip-pooling in a manner which can include both front of the house and back of the house employees.
-So long as the entirety of a customer’s gratuity is given to employees, the tip-pooling system is likely to be allowable under California law.
+Though a decision from the U.S. Supreme Court may yield yet another changed interpretation, California employers are prohibited from implementing tip-pooling in a manner which can include both front of the house and back of the house employees.

 Photo Credits: Photo by Bob Doran, Flickr Creative Commons